Counterpoint Needle and Syringe Program | Regional HIV/AIDS Connection

 THIS PAGE IS NOT FOR EMERGENCIES.
 IT IS INTENDED FOR INFORMATION PURPOSES ONLY.
 IF YOU OR SOMEONE YOU KNOW HAS EXPERIENCED AN OVERDOSE, INJURY, OR MEDICAL EVENT, PLEASE CALL 911 IMMEDIATELY.

-We can connect you to other nearby services, even after Carepoint closes.
-Talk to RHAC’s staff at 446 York Street and 602 Queens Avenue, or explore the nearest service options below:
+Counterpoint can connect you to other nearby services, even after Carepoint closes.
+Talk to our staff at 446 York Street about other available supports includng: naloxone and overdose response, hepatitis C and HIV testing, hospital programs, mental health supports, drug checking, and treatment options.

 Where can I get naloxone?